|Tuition fee type||Cost (per annum)|

 - World-leading research institute attracting high-level professionals to give talks

-- Every student has the opportunity to do a work placement or sandwich year.
+- Every student has the opportunity to do a sandwich year.
 We have excellent industry links, including the Football Association, FIFA, various Premier League football clubs and the Professional Footballers' Association

 - Stepping stone to careers in community football or with elite professional teams